Find out about e-waste and how to recycle items correctly.

-E-waste refers to any item with a plug, battery or cord that is no longer working or wanted.
-From your phone to your fridge, your laptop to your electric lawnmower, it covers a whole range of items from work, home and even the garden shed.
+E-waste refers to any unwanted item with a plug, battery or cord.
+From your phone to your vacuum cleaner, your laptop to your electric lawnmower, it covers a whole range of household items.

 Why recycle e-waste?